 Diet Is Key

 The first thing you need to do to improve your health is to change what you put into your body.
 You can lower your cholesterol by swapping out certain foods for healthier choices.

 Start by loading your plate with plant-based foods like fruits, vegetables, whole grains, and beans.
 Not only are they low in cholesterol, they’re high in fiber.
-That’ll keep things moving through your digestive tract.
-Fish, nuts, low-fat dairy, and lean poultry are good choices, too.
+Foods with fiber can help improve your cholesterol levels and lower your odds of getting:

 Here are some more key points to understand about your diet and cholesterol.

 Eating foods with a lot of saturated fat increases your total cholesterol levels and may raise your risk for heart disease.
 This causes the amount of “bad” cholesterol (LDL) in your blood to rise while the amount of “good” cholesterol (HDL) falls.
 You find these fats in meat, skin-on poultry, full-fat dairy products, candy, fried foods, and in many processed foods.